Ecumenical special days

 For more information, see www.caweek.org/christian-aid-week/index.html or contact Christian Aid, 35-41 Lower Marsh, London SE1 7SA.
 Tel: 020 7620 4444

 An opportunity to remember and pray for those who work at sea, and the people who support them.
-Resources are available from the Mission to Seafarers at www.seasundayhero.org.
-If this date is not convenient (e.g. because of the clash with Action for Children Sunday), you can use the worship materials at any other convenient time.
+Resources are available from the Mission to Seafarers.
+If the date given is not convenient, you can use the worship materials at any other convenient time.

-The World Day of Prayer for the Care of Creation - 1 September 2018
+The World Day of Prayer for the Care of Creation - 1st of September every year

-In a Report to the Methodist Conference 2016, "the people called Methodists are encouraged to join with their sisters and brothers in the Catholic and Orthodox Churches in observing the World Day of Prayer for the Care of Creation on 1 September.
+In a Report to the Methodist Conference 2016, "the people called Methodists are encouraged to join with their sisters and brothers in the Catholic and Orthodox Churches in observing the World Day of Prayer for the Care of Creation.
 Prayer and worship resources are produced annually by Churches Together in Britain and Ireland and are commended for wider use.
 Churches, Circuits and Districts are also challenged to think again about taking practical steps to express their care for God's creation [...]."

-Resources for Creation Time can be found on the following pages:
+Resources for Creation Time in previous years can be found on the following pages: